 You have a variety of options when it comes to home security, which is great because it means that you will surely find the perfect system for your needs.
 However, it can also be a challenge as security systems today cover everything from basic, DIY systems to sophisticated systems that have features like live camera streaming and automatic door locks.
 Fortunately, we are here to compare your options so you don’t have to mess with the research and can easily choose the best home security package for your needs.

 - LiveWatch offers two security systems: the Plug&Protect Basic and Plug&Protect Complete.
 The Plug&Protect Basic has everything that you need to protect your home, including a control panel, wireless door sensors, motion sensor and a keychain remote.
 The Complete package adds hands-free disarming, hacker protection and more.

 - Abode has three different kits: the Basic, Connect and Secure.
 The Basic includes a gateway, motion sensor, key fob and self-monitoring.
-The Connect adds on cellular backup and the secure includes professional cellular monitoring for 12 months.
+The Connect adds on cellular backup.

 - LiveWatch has extensive smart home capabilities.
 You can automate your thermostats, lights, door locks and more remotely with LiveWatch.
 You must purchase a monitoring plan that includes home automation.